libretro/libretro-database/README.md

 ## Repository Contents

-The non-exhaustive list below serves as a guide to various folders/files in the repository.
+The non-exhaustive list below serves as a guide to various folders in the repository.

-- [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual [contributions from users](https://github.com/libretro/libretro-database/pulls?q=is%3Apr+is%3Aclosed+cheats) who have used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
+- [`cht`](cht) Cheat codes collected from any available source on the web including by manual [contributions from users](https://github.com/libretro/libretro-database/pulls?q=is%3Apr+is%3Aclosed+cheats) who have used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
+The repository contains one folder for each system (unlike dats), and multiple different cheat files may exist for the same game.
 - [`cursors`](cursors) Methods to query playlists.
 - [`dat`](dat) Customized DAT files maintained by the libretro team, including:
   - Subset data coverage for games or variants that do/did not have contemporary documentation by upstream database groups, e.g. Virtual Console variants of SNES games, fan translations of NEC PC-98 games, and a superceded squib for PSP Minis.